opentable/otj-pg-embedded/README.md

     }

     /**
-     * This class is here as inner class for brevity
+     * This class is here as inner class for brevity,
      * but it's better to have only one for all tests.
      */
     @Configuration